edwardcallow/corp.ecal-site-setup/readme.md

 6. Reboot with `sudo reboot`.

 ### Section 6: VPN
-1. Download the VPN setup script with `wget https://raw.githubusercontent.com/edwardcallow/corp.ecal-site-setup/master/vpnsetup.sh -O vpnsetup.sh`.
+1. Download the VPN setup script with `wget https://raw.githubusercontent.com/edwardcallow/corp.ecal-site-setup/master/vpnsetup.sh -O vpn/vpnsetup.sh`.
 2. Replace ‘your pre shared key’ on line 27 with your chosen shared secret.
 3. Replace ‘your.user.name’ on line 28 with your first user’s username.
 4. Replace ‘your password’ on line 29 with your first user’s password.